Internal Family Systems (IFS) Therapy

 The Role of Self in IFS Therapy

-At the center of IFS is the concept of Self — not as a part to achieve, but as a natural state of presence that exists within everyone.
+At the center of IFS is the concept of Self — a natural state of presence that already exists within everyone.

 Self is characterized by qualities like calm, curiosity, compassion, and clarity.
-In IFS therapy, we don’t force these qualities — we create the conditions for them to emerge.
+In IFS therapy, we tap into that natural state and we encourage the conditions for these qualities to emerge.

 As Self becomes more accessible, parts often soften on their own.
-Change happens not through pressure, but through relationship.
+With trust building from connection with Self, the system can begin to heal.

 What IFS Therapy Can Support